Behaviour Policy

 • Keep arms and legs covered to limit possible harm from scratching, biting and pinching where required;

-• Wear any safety clothing that is suggested as part of a child’s PPP.
+• Wear any safety clothing that is suggested as part of a pupil’s PPP.
 If the protective clothing is not suitable in any way then staff must inform their line manager or the DSL at the earliest opportunity.

 Restorative Discussion

-Following an incident, in particular one involving a physical intervention both staff and the child should be given opportunity to talk about what happened in a calm and supportive environment.
+Following an incident, in particular one involving a physical intervention both staff and the pupil should be given opportunity to talk about what happened in a calm and supportive environment.
 Restorative discussions are designed to discover what happened and the effects on those around them.
 Restorative discussion should not be used to direct blame or punish but as opportunity to determine if there is reason to suspect injury or severe distress.

 Restorative sessions need to be person centered around: